Free 60-Minute Risk List Session

 Keep stand-ups focused on flow, not status.

-End every retrospective with one actionable improvement.
+End every retrospective with 1 actionable improvement.

 Managers make or break transformation.
 Coaching replaces control.